GripiotisMike/Pomodoro/README.md

 # Pomodoro
 An application that you can use to manage your study/break intervals.

-- In this Project I learned what is Dynamic typing, how to add images in Tkinter canvas and how to make a countdown!
+- In this Project I learned what is Dynamic Typing, how to add images in Tkinter's canvas and how to create a countdown!